 What Is Our Tackling Cancer Initiative?

-Through our Tackling Cancer initiative, we are working with the Chicago Bears to arrange to have cancer survivors (regardless of cancer type) from their local cancer centers and their caregivers participate in a “tackling cancer” football clinic and discussion.
+Through our Tackling Cancer initiative, we are working with NFL teams to arrange to have cancer survivors (regardless of cancer type) from their local cancer centers and their caregivers participate in a “tackling cancer” football clinic and discussion.
 Our goals are to create a unique experience for participating survivors and caregivers, to spark discussion and the sharing of information between those battling different types of cancer, and to raise awareness on a local and national level about the importance of having a solid cancer care TEAM for all cancers.

 What is Team Draft?

 Team Draft is an initiative of the Chris Draft Family Foundation created by nationally recognized health advocate and former NFL (Drafted in 1998 by the Chicago Bears) linebacker, Chris Draft and his late wife, Keasha during Keasha’s year-long battle with lung cancer.
 Their hope was that Keasha’s valiant fight to dance, smile and live would give hope, comfort and inspiration to the patients, caregivers and healthcare providerhttps://www.youtube.com/watch?v=dfRXlIcNA7Es who are battling the disease every day.